-The airlines' industry is widely obstructed by regulations and restrictions so the government-owned Nepal Airlines has been suffering due to poor management, high political interference, and corruption.
+The airline industry is widely obstructed by regulations and restrictions so the government-owned Nepal Airlines has been suffering due to poor management, high political interference, and corruption.

-According to the forecast of economic models, the Nepal GDP per capita (PPP) is projected to trend around 2690.00 USD in 2020 and also the economic condition of the Nepalese citizens is improving.
-This signifies that the air travelers are increasing significantly and the aviation industry will ultimately keep on growing.
+According to the forecast of economic models, the Nepal GDP per capita (PPP) was projected to trend around 2690.00 USD in 2020, and also the economic condition of the Nepalese citizens is improving.
+This signifies that air travelers are increasing significantly and the aviation industry will ultimately keep on growing.

 According to the various pieces of literature available on different websites, there is a lack of modern technology at airports which leads to improper security checks.
-The new wide-body aircrafts Nepal airlines own most fuel-efficient engines and it helps to save the fuel to some extent.
+The new wide-body aircraft Nepal airlines own the most fuel-efficient engines and it helps to save the fuel to some extent.

-According to various news portal online, there us unnecessary VAT which ranges from 13-40% that has to be paid by airline companies for importing spare parts which have been affecting the growth of the aviation industry in Nepal.
+According to various news portals online, there is an unnecessary VAT that has to be paid by airline companies for importing spare parts that have been affecting the growth of the aviation industry in Nepal.

 The Tribhuvan International Airport (TIA) is so close to the city and can cause sound pollution.
 The solution to this problem is to operate a few international airports in the country.

-• There is no doubt that to enter into the aviation industry requires very high investment and various legal procedures and it should be strictly followed.
+• There is no doubt that entering into the aviation industry requires very high investment and various legal procedures and it should be strictly followed.

-• There is a chance of new airlines to enter the domestic aviation industry which will increase challenges in the domestic market.
+• There is a chance of new airlines entering the domestic aviation industry which will increase challenges in the domestic market.

 2. Rivalry within the Industry: High

-• In both domestic and International segment, there has been strong competition in the aviation industry and it’s always challenging to be top in a competitive environment.
+• In both domestic and International segments, there has been strong competition in the aviation industry and it’s always challenging to be top in a competitive environment.

 • The main problem for Nepal Airlines Corporation to struggle in the competitive market is the lack of aircraft and spare parts.